neektza/nikicajokic.me/_posts/2014-05-10-json_aeson_and_template_haskell_for_fun_and_profit.md

 P.S.

-If anyone can explain what does ["A continuation-based parser type."](https://hackage.haskell.org/package/aeson-0.7.0.3/docs/Data-Aeson-Types.html#t:Parser) mean, I'd be happy to hear it out.
+If anyone can explain what ["A continuation-based parser type."](https://hackage.haskell.org/package/aeson-0.7.0.3/docs/Data-Aeson-Types.html#t:Parser) means, I'd be happy to hear it out.

 ---
 [^1]: You should also check out the awesome [Wreq](http://hackage.haskell.org/package/wreq) HTTP library he made.